JonasBiermann/pwm-cli/README.md

 ## Usage

 To use a command, run `pwm <command>`.
 For example:
-`pwm add`
+`pwm add`.
-For more details on each command and its options, run `pwm --help` The use of `Ctrl+C` aborts any process in the program.
+For more details on each command and its options, run `pwm --help`.
+The use of `Ctrl+C` aborts any process in the program.

 Currently it is not possible to run the CLI globally on your system.
 Therefore, you need to always navigate to the `pwm-cli` directory to interact with the CLI.